JavaScript FormData

 Similarly, the FormData interface allows you to construct a set of key/value pairs representing form fields and their values in JavaScript.

-Once having a FormData object, you can post it to the server using the fetch API.
+Once having a FormData object, you can post it to the server using the Fetch API.
 If you want to submit the form as if it were like the GET request, you can pass the FormData object to the URLSearchParams constructor.

 Create a FormData object